jm-rivera/pydeflate/README.md

 Notes:
 - The linked GDP deflator series counters breaks in series over time due to changes in base years or methodologies.
-- Exchange rates are based on IMF International Financial Statistics data.
+- Exchange rates are based on IMF International Financial Statistics data

 ### OECD Development Assistance Committee